-All percentage leases shall be audited by the City Auditor and Comptroller in the first year of operation to establish proper reporting procedures and at least once every three (3) years thereafter.
+All percentage leases shall be audited by the City Treasurer in the first year of operation to establish proper reporting procedures and at least once every three (3) years thereafter.
 More frequent audits may be made if appropriate.
-The City shall reserve the right to audit all other leases and agreements, if determined to be warranted by the City Auditor and Comptroller.
+The City shall reserve the right to audit all other leases and agreements subject to this Council Policy, if determined to be warranted by the City Treasurer.